-No Fund intends to hold any significant percentage of its portfolio in investments that are classified as illiquid, although each Fund, like virtually all mutual funds, may from time to time hold a small percentage of investments that are classified as illiquid.
+No Fund, like virtually all mutual funds, may from time to time hold a small percentage of investments that are classified as illiquid.
 In the unlikely event a Fund were to elect to make an in-kind redemption, the Fund expects that it would follow the normal protocol of making such distribution by way of a pro rata distribution based on its entire portfolio.
 If the Fund held investments that are classified as illiquid, such distribution may contain a pro rata portion of such illiquid investments or the Fund may determine, based on a materiality assessment, not to include illiquid investments in the in-kind redemption.
 No Fund anticipates that it would ever selectively distribute a greater than pro rata portion of any illiquid investments to satisfy a redemption request.
 If such investments are included in the distribution, shareholders may not be able to liquidate such investments and may be required to hold such investments indefinitely.
-Shareholders' ability to liquidate such investments distributed in-kind may be restricted by resale limitations or substantial restrictions on transfer imposed by the issuers of the securities or by law.
+A shareholder's ability to liquidate such investments distributed in-kind may be restricted by resale limitations or substantial restrictions on transfer imposed by the issuers of the securities or by law.
 Shareholders may only be able to liquidate such investments distributed in-kind at a substantial discount from their value, and there may be higher brokerage costs associated with any subsequent disposition of these investments by the recipient.